BordowyRydwan/Midas.Services.Authorization/README.md

-# File Storage Service
+# Authorization Service
-A microservice which handles file operations - upload, download, collecting info.
+A microservice which handles authorizing users.
 The template contains ASP.NET + EF Core solution with test suites.
 By default a database and the API are set to work in Docker containers.

 Following instructions are for Debian-based systems - but on Windows machines it should be similar or even simpler.